They are disorders caused by organisms such as bacteria, viruses, fungi, or parasites. Many organisms live in and on our bodies.

 Although this deadly flu strain devastated population centers indiscriminately, it quickly earned the nickname ” Spanish influenza ” as Spain was hit especially by the virus.
 Even King Alfonso XIII of Spain contracted it.

 Spanish influenza had a remarkable effect on the battlefields of World War I as it infected many young, otherwise healthy individuals.
-Records suggest that more Americans died from the 1918 flu than from the fighting on the front lines.
+Records suggest that more Americans died from the 1918 flu than the fighting on the front lines.

 Fifty percent of the US Navy’s military.
 UU contracted the flu.
 Almost as many in the US Army.
 UU